xy-web-service/xy_django_serializer/readme/README_en.md

 ##### Run [Sample Project](../samples/xy_web_server_demo)

-> After running xy_web_server -w django start
-> Visit http://127.0.0.1:8401/admin/ to verify.（username: root, password: 1)
-> After saving the image, you can find the path where the image exists in the sample project for verification.

 > For detailed usage of the sample project, please go to the following repository <b style="color: blue">xy_web_server.git</b>
 > - <a href="https://github.com/xy-web-service/xy_web_server.git" target="_blank">Github</a>
 > - <a href="https://gitee.com/xy-web-service/xy_web_server.git" target="_blank">Gitee</a>